Tag: Relationship Advice

 3. Grab a journal and vent all your “if onlys” and all the things you wish you could have made your wife understand.

-When our wife leaves us, our brain will stew and stew on it, analyzing every angle, desperate to find a fix..
-Mental exhaustion ensues leaving us dazed where we can hardly function at our normal capacity.
+When our wife leaves us, our brain will stew and stew on it, analyzing every angle, desperate to find a fix.
+Mental exhaustion ensues.
+It leaves us dazed.
+We can hardly function at our normal capacity.
 Use your laptop or journal to unload everything in your brain.
 Write out all your “if onlys”, “what ifs”, and everything you want to explain to your ex.
 Do not send her any of your epiphanies!
 Our subconscious can’t tell if we’re using paper or her as a sounding board.
-Using paper provides relief as if she was there to listen & understand our perspective.
+Using paper (instead of her) provides relief as if she were there to listen & understand our perspective.

 4. Let yourself grieve the loss